 A recent survey conducted by Uncle Ben’s shows that more than half of parents do not cook meals with their children.
-The main reason for this is due to a lack of space in their kitchens, which can be make the process of cooking quite complex when more than one person is involved.
+The main reason for this is due to a lack of space in their kitchens, which can make the process of cooking difficult and frustrating when more than one person is involved.

-Here are a few space-saving techniques that will encourage you to cook more meals as a family:
+Here are a few space saving techniques that will encourage you to cook more meals together as a family.

 Clutter is one of the main reasons why kitchens suffer from a lack of space, and there is one easy solution to this issue.
 Cleaning while you cook ensures that you always have free space in your kitchen when preparing meals.
-It sounds like a simple solution but few homeowners recognise its importance.
+It sounds like a simple solution but many people tend to forget the importance of this step.
 This is especially effective when cooking as a family, because each member can take turns clearing off the counters.

 In many kitchens, there is extra space above the cabinets.
-While you might think it is just useless, dead space, it can be used as an area to store items that you don’t use regularly.
+While you might think it is just useless space it can be used as an area to store items that you do not regularly use.
 If you bake once a month, your mixer, baking trays and scales can be placed above your counters.
-If you like to buy in bulk, keep the items that you won’t use immediately up there.
-If you only drink coffee when you entertain guests, leave your coffee maker in that area to free up space on your counter that can be used for meal prep.
+If you like to buy in bulk, keep the items that you will not use immediately up there.